 Cambridge, United Kingdom

 Hullo there!
-I’m Daniel Saunders, a fan of computer games and board games alike; and my passion is to discover what makes games truly fun and engaging.
+I’m Daniel Saunders; and I’m a fan of board games and video games alike.
+My passion is to discover what makes games truly fun and engaging to play.

-When not dedicating time to the making and playing of games, some of my spare time is spent training at the gym.
-As an avid fan of both powerlifting and strongman, I’m inspired to stay strong and to take care of my health.
+When I’m not dedicating time to the playing and making of video games, I spend time keeping fit and healthy at the gym.
+As an avid fan of powerlifting and strongman, I’m inspired to stay strong and to take care of my health.
 Alongside this, I also like to spend time with friends playing tabletop RPGs and board games, running bi-weekly sessions.

 02/09/2019 – Present